AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Use **ctrl + f** in SuperSlicer to find these settings by their internal names below.

+- **2022-02-19:**
+    - Set accel_to_decel values to half of accel values in ***feature_gcode***.
+        - Previously accel and accel_to_decel were the same value.
+        - (Sorry, changed this multiple times now, keep flip-flopping on it)
+    - Disable **external_perimeter_cut_corners**
+        - This could contribute VERY minorly to gapping between perimeters on corners.
+You would probably never notice without a magnifying glass.
 - **2022-02-10:**
     - Change ***infill_speed*** to **300** and set **max_print_speed** back to default.
         - ***infill_speed*** was previously **0**.